agronholm/release-notes/README.rst

    pattern regex, and the matched version is the one it's looking for
 #.
 Reads lines to memory until it encounters another version or the end of the file
 #.
 Joins the lines together as a snippet and converts it to the Markdown format
 #.
-Exports the Markdown document to a temporary file
+Exports the Markdown document
 #.
-Sets the ``path`` output to the path of the temporary file
+Sets the ``changelog`` output to the contents of the generated Markdown document

 Configuration options: